The Hearing (film)

-The Hearing is a 2024 Philippine drama film directed by Lawrence Fajardo under Center Stage Productions and Pelikulaw.
-The film revolves around a couple suing a priest for sexually abusing their 12-year old deaf-mute son.
+The Hearing is a 2024 Philippine drama film directed and co-edited by Lawrence Fajardo from a screenplay by Honee Alipio.
+Starring Enzo Osorio, Mylene Dizon, Nor Domingo, and Ina Feleo, the story follows a couple who is suing a priest for sexually abusing their 12-year-old deaf-mute son.

+Produced by Center Stage Productions and Pelikulaw, the film was theatrically released on August 2, 2024, as part of Cinemalaya.